 By: Marilyn L. Davis

-Each person writing an article today has more opportunities to convey their point of view, share their knowledge or offer helpful tips and hints on a broad range of topics.
+Today, each person writing an article or blog post has more opportunities to convey their point of view, share their knowledge, or offer helpful tips and hints on a broad range of topics.

-Online searches, whether it’s Google, Bing or Yahoo, opened up the world to instant access to information.
-Not only are we able to write articles on subjects that interest us, but we can validate our perspective with scholarly research.
+Whether it’s Google, Bing, Duck Duck Go, or another search engine, online searches opened up the world to instant access to information.
+Researching on those sites helps writers broaden their posts, supporting their position with additional evidence.
+Not only are we able to write about subjects that interest us, but we can validate our perspective with scholarly research.

 People Relate to the Image

-“A picture is worth a thousand words,” irritates many writers who know that their descriptors are relevant, exciting, and informative.
-Regardless of content information, we are also able to enhance our reader’s awareness with efficient use of corresponding images and color choices.
+“A picture is worth a thousand words” irritates many writers who know that their descriptors are relevant, exciting, and informative.
+While that may be true, enhancing our content with excellent images makes the reading experience better for our readers.

-Rather than be irritated that an image captured the reader, a writer today needs to understand that adding a bonus image reinforces the words and can often reduce that complex narrative into a single image.
-Click To Tweet
+Rather than be irritated that an image captured the reader, a writer today needs to understand that adding a bonus image reinforces the words and often reduces that complex narrative into a single image.

 If we look at the definition of a circle: a round plane figure whose boundary (the circumference) consists of points equidistant from a fixed point (the center).